 Con Edison will attempt to communicate contractor allocations in the first week of the final month of the preceding quarter.
 For example, monthly allocations for the fourth quarter, (October, November, and December) will be communicated in early September, the final month of the third quarter.
 To deliver on this timeline, the Program team will ask contractors to submit an allocation request to Participating Contractors in the middle of the second month of the quarter.
-Contractors' allocation requests will help the Con Edison Program team assign monthly allocations for the subsequent quarter.
-Additionally, the account management team may follow up with questions regarding allocation requests.
+Contractors' allocation requests will help the Con Edison Program team may follow up with questions regarding allocation requests.
 The account management team will also follow up regularly during the quarter to see how Contractors are trending against their monthly allocation.

-Figure 2: Quarterly Timeline for Allocation Request Forecasts
+Figure 1: Quarterly Timeline for Allocation Request Forecasts